redhat-best-practices-for-k8s/test-network-function/README.md

     value: target
 ```

-The corresponding label prefix is:
+The corresponding label used to match pods is:
 ```shell script
 test-network-function.com/generic: target
 ```

-When labelling a pod to be discovered and tested, the discovered pods are **in addition to** the ones
-explicitly configured in the testTarget sections of the config file.
+Once the pods are found, all of their containers are also added to the target container list.

 ### testTarget
 #### podsUnderTest / containersUnderTest
 This section is usually not required if labels defined in the section above cover all resources that should be tested.
-It's highly recommended that the labels shoud be defined in pod definition rather than added after pod is created, as labels added later on will be lost in case the pod gets rescheduled.
-In case of pods defined as part a deployment, it's best to use the same label as the one defined in the `spec.selector.matchLabels` section of the deployment yaml.
+If label based discovery is not sufficient, this section can be manually populated as shown in the commented part of the [sample config](test-network-function/tnf_config.yml).
+However, instrusive tests need to be skipped ([see here](#disable-intrusive-tests)) for a reliable test result.
+The pods and containers explicitly configured here are added to the target pod/container lists populated through label matching.

-The autodiscovery mechanism will also attempt to identify the default network device and all the IP addresses of the pods it
+For both configured and discovered pods/containers, the auto discovery mechanism will attempt to identify the default network device and all the IP addresses of the pods it
 needs for network connectivity tests, though that information can be explicitly set using annotations if needed.
 For Pod IPs:

 * The annotation `test-network-function.com/multusips` is the highest priority, and must contain a JSON-encoded list of